Let's Get Started

 You'll get the most value from financial planning if your specific goals and needs match a firm's philosophy and services.
 Let's learn more about each other.

-Ready to Get Started?When should you withdrawal money from a Roth account in retirement?
-Roth IRAs or Roth 401(k)s are great long term retirement accounts to have.
-The money in these accounts grows tax free, and the proceeds will also be tax free for any heirs that inherit the account.
-For that reason, Roth IRAs are typically kept until later in retirement before being used.
+Ready to Get Started?When should you withdraw money from a Roth account in retirement?
+Roth IRAs and Roth 401(k)s are excellent long-term retirement accounts.
+The money in these accounts grows tax-free, and the proceeds will also be tax-free for any heirs who inherit the account.
+For that reason, Roth IRAs are often preserved until later in retirement before being used.

-First, if you are retiring before you are eligible for Medicare and if you are purchasing health insurance on the healthcare.gov marketplace, your monthly insurance premium will depend on your Modified Adjusted Gross Income, or MAGI.
+If you retire before becoming eligible for Medicare and purchase health insurance through the Healthcare.gov marketplace, your monthly premium will depend on your Modified Adjusted Gross Income (MAGI).

-Using your Roth in these early years of retirement instead of a traditional IRA will keep your MAGI low.
+Withdrawing from your Roth instead of a traditional IRA in early retirement can help keep your MAGI low.
 This may help you save hundreds or thousands of dollars per month on your health insurance premium.

 The monthly tax credits available will depend on the state you live in and your other sources of income.
-You will need to do analysis, or hire a financial advisor to help you, to determine if it is worth tapping your Roth accounts early in retirement for this savings.
+You should analyze your situation or consult a financial advisor to determine if withdrawing from your Roth early in retirement is a worthwhile strategy.

 Once you are age 65 or older and retired, you will be on Medicare for your health insurance.
-While on Medicare, if your income is above certain thresholds, you will trigger IRMAA, or the surcharge that gets applied to your Medicare premium based on your income.
+If your income exceeds certain thresholds while on Medicare, you may trigger IRMAA, a surcharge applied to your Medicare premium.

 For example, in 2024 here is how increased income would raise your monthly Part B Medicare premium: